 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Himax's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 21.7% in Q2, down 21.9 percentage points year on year.
+Himax's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 30.3% in Q4, down 0.2 percentage points year on year.

-Himax reported an operating margin of 1.53% in Q2, down 27.2 percentage points year on year.
+Himax reported an operating margin of 9.7% in Q4, up 5 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Himax's operating margins have been trending down over the last year, averaging 7.19%.
-This is a bad sign for Himax, whose margins are already among the lowest for semiconductors.
-The company will have to improve its relatively inefficient operating model.
+Himax's operating margins have been trending down over the last year, averaging 7%.
+This is a bad sign for Himax, whose margins are already below average for semiconductor companies.
+To its credit, however, the company's margins suggest modest pricing power and cost controls.

 Earnings, Cash & Competitive Moat

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-Himax's free cash flow came in at $48.4 million in Q2, up an awesome 631% year on year.
+Himax's free cash flow came in at $53.69 million in Q4, up an awesome 1,602% year on year.

 We were impressed by Himax's strong improvement in inventory levels.
-That really stood out as a positive in these results.
-On the other hand, it was unfortunate that its revenue missed analysts' expectations and its operating margin declined.
-Overall, this was a mediocre quarter for Himax.
-The company is down 3.36% on the results and currently trades at $6.33 per share.
+We were also glad its operating margin improved.
+Overall, we think this was a good quarter that should please shareholders.
+The stock is flat after reporting and currently trades at $5.7 per share.